eic/tutorial-geometry-development-using-dd4hep/_episodes/02-viewing-geometry.md

 > Note: If you are not inside `eic-shell`, you may need to be connected to the internet as your run this command since a magnetic fieldmap will need to be downloaded.
 {: .callout}

-The `dd_web_display` utility will create a ROOT file in the current directory that can be opened with the geometry viewer at https://eic.phy.anl.gov/geoviewer/ (or a local ROOT installation).
+The `dd_web_display` utility will create a ROOT file in the current directory that can be opened with the geometry viewer online at [https://eic.phy.anl.gov/geoviewer/](https://eic.phy.anl.gov/geoviewer/) or [https://root.cern/js/latest](https://root.cern/js/latest), or a local ROOT installation.

 For local ROOT installations, the following commands may be helpful:
 ```